Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: The variational principle for metric and simplicial trees

 We define a map $\widetilde{\FF_c}:\G\XX\ra \RR$ by

 for all $\ell\in \G\XX$, where $e^+_0(\ell)$ is the edge of $\XX$ in which $\ell$ enters at time $t=0$.
-This map is locally constant, hence continuous, and it is $\Ga$-invariant, hence it induces a continuous map $\FF_c:\Ga\bs\G\XX\ra\RR$.\footnote{See after the proof of Theorem \ref{theo:varprinarbsimp} for a comment on cohomology classes.}
+This map is locally constant, hence continuous, and it is $\Ga$-invariant, hence it induces a continuous map $\FF_c:\Ga\bs\G\XX\ra\RR$ which is also called a {\em potential}.\footnote{See after the proof of Theorem \ref{theo:varprinarbsimp} for a comment on cohomology classes.}

 The following result proves that the Gibbs measure of $(\Ga,F_c)$ for the discrete time geodesic flow on $\Ga\bs\G\XX$ is an equilibrium state for the potential $\FF_c$.
-We start by recalling the definition of an equilibrium state,\footnote{This definition is given for transformations and not flows, and for possibly unbounded potentials, contrarily to the one the Introduction.} see also \cite{Bowen75,Ruelle04}.
+We start by recalling the definition of an equilibrium state,\footnote{This definition is given for transformations and not for flows, and for possibly unbounded potentials, contrarily to the one the Introduction.} see also \cite{Bowen75,Ruelle04}.